fsharp/fsharp.org/about/index.md

 headline: About F#
 ---

-F# (pronounced "F Sharp") is a strongly-typed, functional-first programming language for writing simple code to solve complex problems.
+F# is a strongly-typed, functional-first programming language for writing simple code to solve complex problems.
 From the business perspective, the primary role of F# is to reduce the time-to-deployment for robust software in the modern enterprise and web applications.